Go talk to the LLM

 Heyo!
 These so called "AI" is everywhere these days.
 This blog is to show all the ways I personally make use of these things.
 I've been meaning to write this blog for quite some time as I've heard a lot of people saying something along the lines of "I kinda get how this work, but I don't know what to use it for".

 I'm no expert by any means, but I've been playing around with them for quite some time.
 I don't know when exactly I started down this rabbit hole, but it should be somewhere in late 2020 or early 2021.
-This is going to be an list of the different ways I use LLMs in no particular order.
+This is going to be a list of the different ways I use LLMs in no particular order.
 Hopefully you'll find a few good ideas that you too could adapt.
 I've split them into indirect and direct usage.
 Indirect ones are tools/products that use LLMs under the hood and direct uses are where I'm directly interacting with the LLM models/APIs.

 Indirect Usage #